Home / Whites and Sulphurs (Pieridae) / Clouded Yellow (Colias croceus)

 Quick Facts

-Distribution Southern Europe, North Africa, Turkey, Middle East, several parts of Scandinavia, as well as Siberia and parts of India in Asia
+Distribution This species enjoys a wide range, inhabiting southern Europe, North Africa, Turkey, the Middle East, and extending to Scandinavia, Siberia, and parts of India in Asia.

-Host plants Taraxacum, Origanum vulgare, Senecio jacobaea, Carduus spp, Cirsium spp
+Host Plants The caterpillars feed on a variety of plants including Taraxacum, Origanum vulgare, Senecio jacobaea, Carduus spp, and Cirsium spp.

 Clouded Yellow